 Tea is one of Sri Lanka’s biggest exports and they sure are proud of it.
 Witness tea pickers harvesting the crop and enjoy a cup of delicious pure Ceylon tea in the factory of the Nuwara Eliya tea plantation.
 Once a colonial favourite, this attractive town is a charming confluence of old world England and modern day Sri Lanka surrounded by picturesque hill country.

 Perched 370 metres above verdant jungle, the mysterious remains of this 5th century granite rock fortress are well worth exploring.
 The summit of Sigiriya is accessed by a steep staircase that climbs up the side of the rock, with a collection of Heavenly Maiden frescoes which can be seen en route.
 The top affords spectacular views of the jungle below and mountains in the distance.

-Go wild on a jeep safari in Udawalawe National Park, home to elephants, deer, wild boar, buffao, jackal and much more.
-Home to over 400 elephants, this is probably the best place to catch a glimpse of a Sri Lankan elephant in the wild, plus there are sloth bears too!
+Go wild on a jeep safari in Udawalawe National Park, home to elephants, deer, wild boar, buffalo, jackal and much more.
+Home to over 400 elephants, this is probably the best place to catch a glimpse of a Sri Lankan elephant in the wild with the transit home for baby elephants in need of some extra TLC, plus there are sloth bears too.

 Sri Lanka Travel Guide

 Get the low down on all you need to know about travelling to Sri Lanka with our useful guide covering everything from visas to when to go.

 Places on our must-see list of any visit to Sri Lanka

 Information on climatic and weather conditions in Sri Lanka